Introduction

 If you don't have Cargo installed yet, you can install it with Rustup.
 It comes with Rust and its toolchain—how convenient!

-make book
+just book

 If that doesn't work, try building and running the manual manually.